-Goal setting is essential for success in life.
+Goal setting and time management are essential for success in life.
 If you want to achieve anything, you will have goals structured to propel you towards success.
 Set SMARTER goals and assemble them in an action plan to create your path to achieve your pursuits.

 Many tend to leave goals as unclear targets without writing them down in a form that elicits action and success.
 Don’t make that mistake.
 Be one of the 5% who achieves great things because they have clear plans in writing.

 Goals are essential because they guide you to organize and focus your effort to get what you want.
 With all of the demands you have in your life, it’s impossible to succeed without a specific plan.
 You must also stick to your plan, adapting to challenges and persevering until you succeed.

 Most people don’t have a written plan, and many have poorly conceived plans.
 I’m going to guide you here through the process of wisely choosing your goals and making a plan that will lead you to get what you want.

 SMART Goal Setting